|Title:||Former Head Coach|

-Under Cushing's leadership, Wheaton has qualified for postseason play in all 19 seasons, including an NCAA Tournament national semifinal finish in 2003, a national quarterfinal placement in 2001 and an additional six NCAA bids.
-The Lyons also captured the Eastern College Athletic Conference (ECAC) Tournament title in 1998 and NEWMAC Tournament championships seven times.
+Under Cushing's leadership, Wheaton has qualified for postseason play in all 21 seasons, including an NCAA Tournament national semifinal finish in 2003, a national quarterfinal placement in 2001 and an additional eight NCAA bids.
+The Lyons also captured the Eastern College Athletic Conference (ECAC) Tournament title in 1998 and the NEWMAC Tournament championship eight times.

-Dan Antoniuk '03, meanwhile, is with the Tampa Bay Rowdies of the North American Soccer League (NASL).
+Dan Antoniuk '03, meanwhile, was recently with the San Diego Sockers of the North American Soccer League (NASL).
 Oscar Medina '97 and Jim Manganello '99 spent time with the Cape Cod Crusaders of the United States Interregional Soccer League (USISL), while Jeremy Long '99 played for the A-League's Boston Bulldogs.
-Cushing's players have also earned 11 All-America honors, 37 All-New England selections and eight NEWMAC Player of the Year accolades.
+Manganello was selected by the New York/New Jersey MetroStars in the 1999 MLS College Draft.
+Cushing's players have also earned 14 All-America honors, 43 All-New England selections and eight NEWMAC Player of the Year accolades.

 In addition to coaching, Cushing was the national chair for the NSCAA Division III rankings committee.
 He served as the regional chair of the rankings committee and as the vice president of the NEISL, an organization that recognized him with the NEISL Service Award in 2002.
 Cushing also handled regional chair duties for the Division III ratings board for three years while serving on the NCAA Tournament selection committee for four years.